dart-lang/site-www/src/_tutorials/language/futures.md

 ### Handling errors {#handling-errors-async}

 If a `Future`-returning function completes with an error, you probably want to capture that error.
-Async functions can handle errors using try-catch:
+An `async` function can handle errors using try-catch:

 <?code-excerpt "misc/lib/tutorial/daily_news.dart (try-catch)"?>
 {% prettify dart %}